University of South Carolina Aiken: Student publications

 The school newspaper is the weekly Pacer Times, Founded in 1963 as the Rebellaire, physical copies of the Pacer Times were once printed by the Aiken Standard.
 The school also has a student-run literary journal, Broken Ink.

 Athletics

-USC Aiken's athletic teams are the Pacers.
-Competing in intercollegiate sports at the Division II level of the National Collegiate Athletic Association (NCAA), the Pacers have been members of the Peach Belt Conference since the 1990–91 academic year.
+USCA's athletic teams are the Pacers.
+Competing in intercollegiate athletics at the Division II level of the National Collegiate Athletic Association (NCAA), the Pacers have been members of the Peach Belt Conference since the 1990–91 academic year.

-The school's sports teams were initially known as the Rebels.
+The school's teams were initially known as the Rebels.
 The mascot name was changed to Pacers in 1971.

 The Pacers compete in ten intercollegiate varsity sports.
-Men's sports include baseball, basketball, cross country, golf, and soccer; while women's sports include basketball, cross country, soccer, softball, and volleyball.
+Men's sports include baseball, basketball, cross country, golf, and soccer; women's sports include basketball, cross country, soccer, softball, and volleyball.
 Men's and women's tennis were discontinued at the end of the 2018–19 school year.
-The Pacers have also formerly offered both a cheerleading program and an award-winning dance team, with a co-ed spirit squad currently featured, instead.
+The Pacers have also formerly offered both a cheerleading program and an award-winning dance team, with both replaced by a combined co-ed spirit squad.